arnisoph/formula-docs/README.rst

 ``states/``: Contains the actual Salt state files.
 This directory will be read by Salt master and minions for configuration management.

-``vagrant/``: Contains a Vagrant setup.
-The nodes subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
-The local file ``vagrant/nodes.yaml`` can be used to configure your Vagrant box.
+``test/``: Contains a Vagrant-based development and test environment.
+The vagrant subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
+The local file ``test/nodes.yaml`` can be used to configure your Vagrant box.

 Version Control & Release Management